StockSharp/AlgoTrading/API/4101-4200/4195_Parabolic_SAR_Bug_3/README.md

 - MetaTrader closed positions before opening the opposite trade using separate orders.
 The StockSharp version achieves the same result by sending a single market order sized to offset any opposite exposure and to establish the new position volume.
 - Broker-side stop-loss and take-profit orders are emulated by monitoring candle extremes and submitting market exits once the thresholds are violated.
 - The additional `StopMultiplier` parameter accepts any positive value but defaults to `10`, the only multiplier documented in the original code comments.
-- No Python version is provided for this conversion, exactly as requested in the task description.
+- Implementations are available in both C# and Python.